You may wish to see an introductory page to this section first.

 Cruciform Hall inside a modern shelter

 From the oecus the landlord and his guests could directly access another hall which most likely was the triclinium, the dining room.
 Its layout is rather peculiar because similar halls usually had an apse on the short side of a rectangular space (as at Vienne and in Germany and Britain).
-The apse was reserved to the couches of the most important personages.
+The apse was reserved to the couches of the landlord and his most important guests.
 At Montcaret the hall has four arms, two of which ending with an apse; it is a layout which does not appear very suited for a banqueting room, because it did not permit a view of all those who attended the event.

 Cruciform Hall: details of the floor mosaics

 The floor mosaics of the public part of the house are characterized by the use of yellow and red pieces, similar to what can be seen in many other parts of the Roman Empire, e.g. at Villa La Olmeda in Spain and at St. Albans.
 The feature which strikes the viewer is the absence of emblemata, small sections portraying human beings or animals; these very often had references to the pagan myth (see some emblemata at Villa Adriana); maybe the landlords who lived there in the late IVth century feared that some of their guests could criticize them because they disregarded the efforts by Emperor Theodosius and his successors to stamp out all references to the traditional cults.

 (left) Site of the garden which is now occupied by the church; (right) detail of a floor mosaic of a portico which surrounded it